unifiedjs/rfcs/text/0005-camo-image-proxy.md

 is no Node.js equivalent, nor is there a plug-and-play solution for processing markdown which takes this problem into account.

-Case in point: a new Node.js HTTP proxy to route images through SSL, and a unified plugin to rewrite image URLs to use this proxy if necessary.
+Case in point: a new Node.js HTTP proxy to route images through SSL, to be used together with the existing [`rehype-github-image`][] plugin.

 It’s in the ecosystem’s and the web’s best interest to create awareness and solutions for security problems when authoring user content.